rancher/rancher-docs/versioned_docs/version-2.5/pages-for-subheaders/access-clusters.md

 ### Cluster List

 A table listing available clusters is present on the Rancher **Home** page.
-Click on the name of a cluster from the table to view to that cluster's **Cluster Dashboard**.
+Click on the name of a cluster to view that cluster's **Cluster Dashboard**.

-You can view more information about a cluster and perform management tasks by selecting the **Manage** button near the table of clusters on the **Home** page.
+You can also perform management tasks by selecting the **Manage** button above the table.
 This will take you to the cluster management page.
-Select the **Explore** button at the end of each row to view that cluster's **Cluster Dashboard**, or select **⁝** at the end of the row to reveal a submenu featuring the following management options:
+Select the **Explore** button at the end of each row to view that cluster's **Cluster Dashboard**, or select **⁝** at the end of each row to reveal a submenu featuring the following management options:

 * [Kubectl Shell](../how-to-guides/advanced-user-guides/manage-clusters/access-clusters/use-kubectl-and-kubeconfig.md)
 * Download KubeConfig